Lemoncode/angular-architecture-essentials/angular universal social media/end/sneakers/README.md

 }

 ```
-* We can check now that the meta tgas are added to our page.
+* We can check now that the meta tags are added to our page.